ministryofjustice/calculate-release-dates/README.md

 This template namespace includes an AWS elasticache setup - which is required by this template project.

-Copy this folder, update all the existing namespace references, and submit a PR to the CloudPlatform team.
-Further instructions from the CloudPlatform team can be found here: <https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide>
+Copy this folder, update all the existing namespace references, and submit a PR to the Cloud Platform team.
+Further instructions from the Cloud Platform team can be found here: <https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide>

 ## Renaming from HMPPS Template Typescript - github Actions